joelguerrero/dae4cfd/README.md

 	* Uncertainty quantification manager.
 	* Loading remote files (dealing with firewalls) and multiple files.
 	* Support for dimensions (metric system).
 	* Saving the plots in pdf, eps or jpeg format.
-A way around gnuplot, for those interested in using the images for publications.
+This is a nice way around gnuplot, for those interested in using the images for publications.

 &nbsp;
 &nbsp;